hkwind/300Days/Battle Logic.md

     `e.g. Mecha A uses "Machine arm super punch".
 It hits mecha B on its head.
 Critical damage!
 Mecha B -15 health.`

+#### Battle Sequence
+Each mecha basic 3 action:
+Attack: Use basic attack
+Defense: Defend opponent attack
+Boost: Gain a strong attack (glowing)

+Glowing action: Will disappear after this round
+Grey action: The action's prerequisites is/are not fulfill.